Official Government Website

 Because it will determine how much contract attorneys get paid and how much time it takes to provide clients with a robust defense in every case.
 That data will be used by the SPD to set budgets and work with the Idaho Legislature to ensure that public defenders in Idaho have the resources they need.
 We are measuring workload – not caseload.
 We need to figure out the scope of the statewide work – and tracking time with LegalServer is the best way to do that.

-Will there be a standard contract that contractors must sign?
+Is there be a standard contract that contractors must sign?

-Yes, there will be standard contracts and policies for both contract primary and conflict attorneys.
+Yes.
+There are standard contracts and policies for both contract primary and conflict attorneys.

 How will contractors be assigned cases?